getodk/central-backend/docs/api.md

 + lastSubmission: `2018-04-18T03:04:51.695Z` (string, optional) - ISO date format.
 The timestamp of the most recent submission, if any.
 + createdBy: (Actor, optional) - The full information of the Actor who created this Form.
 + excelContentType: (string, optional) - If the Form was created by uploading an Excel file, this field contains the MIME type of that file.
-+ entityRelated: `false` (boolean, required) - True only if form is related to a dataset, in other words defines dataset details.
-(Note: this is not about form attachment(s) linked to a dataset)
++ entityRelated: `false` (boolean, required) - True only if this Form is related to a Dataset.
+In v2022.3, this means the Form's Submissions create Entities in a Dataset.
+In a future version, Submissions will also be able to update existing Entities.

 ## Extended Deleted Form (Extended Form)
 + deletedAt: `2018-03-21T12:45:02.312Z` (string, required) - ISO date format